Immunizations offer protection against illnesses that can seriously affect your health and the safety of the community at large.

 Available at Cornell Health

-** REQUIRED for all new Cornell students [see New Student Requirements]
+** REQUIRED for all new Cornell students [see Health Requirements for New Students]

 Chickenpox, or varicella, is a highly contagious childhood disease that can be severe, or even deadly, in adults.
 All students must demonstrate immunity to chickenpox (through previous illness or vaccination) upon entry to Cornell.
 Those who do not have evidence of immunity should get two doses of the vaccine at four to eight weeks apart.
 Most people who get vaccinated will not get chickenpox; and if they do, it is usually very mild.